DopplerUniversity/mandalorian-gifs-python/README.md

 - Make
 - [Doppler CLI](https://docs.doppler.com/docs/enclave-installation) (used to manage environment variables)
 - Create a GIPHY app in order to generate an API (not SDK) key ([see instructions](https://developers.giphy.com/docs/api/#quick-start-guide))

+The instructions following are for macOS but can easily be adapted for Linux and Windows environments.

+> NOTE: If using Windows, use the [Python venv docs](https://docs.python.org/3/library/venv.html) to create and activate your virtual environment in the Terminal or PowerShell.

 ## Local development